kkoomen/pointless/README.md

 in need for a simple whiteboard/note app.

-It is build using Tauri (Rust) and React with a pure SVG canvas and local files are saved with brotli compression to ensure small file sizes.
+It is build using Tauri (Rust) and React with a pure SVG canvas and local files are saved with brotli-unicode compression to ensure small file sizes.

 ❗️ Currently, this app can only be build locally.
 Anytime soon there will be public releases available with prebuild binaries for MacOS, Windows and Linux.